The Government Work Plan 2021-2025: Investing in Islanders, Our Island and Our Future is the States' integrated action plan for this political term.

 How will the Government Work Plan be monitored?

 - In March 2021, the States agreed to direct the development of a monitoring framework for the Plan through which the delivery and performance of actions can be tracked.
 An approach to the monitoring framework is presented in the stage 2 policy letter, which recommends using internationally comparable, existing measures.
-If agreed by the States, the next phase will be to develop and agree targets and measures to monitor the effects of Plan.
+This approach was agreed by the States.
 It is important to note that it can take years to realise the effects of policy decisions and for that to be reflected in measures.
 It is also important to recognise that generally multiple policies will impact standard measures, for example the level of carbon emissions.

 Which Committee owns the Government Work Plan?

 - The Plan is fundamentally owned by the executive decision-making body - the States of Deliberation.
 Together, all 40 Deputies own the Plan and are the final decision-makers in agreeing its content.
 Under its mandated role to coordinate policy of the States, the Policy & Resources Committee has coordinated the development and submission of the Government Work Plan.
 It has worked intensively with the Government Work Plan Sub-Committee and collaboratively with States Members to develop a phased and resourced set of recovery actions, based on the emerging list considered by the States in March.
 States' Members have had multiple opportunities to feed into the Plan's development.

 How have the recovery actions been prioritised and decided?